NordicSemiconductor/pc-nrfconnect-docs/Programming-selected-device.md

 ## Introduction

-In the [[opening selected device]] example we described how to open a device's serial port the device is selected.
+In the [[opening selected device]] example we described how to open a device's serial port when the device is selected.
 This works fine when we do not require any setup of the device before opening it.
 However, in many cases apps require a specific firmware to be programmed on the device before it can be opened.
 This example describes how to set up (program) a device using the built-in device setup feature in nRF Connect.

 ## Configuration